 “My Minister of State, Paul Channon, and I met leaders of the Provisional IRA at his house in London on 7 July.”

-At the other side of the negotiating table, was Sean Mac Stiofáin, who was the Chief of Staff of the Provisional IRA at the time.
-In his book, Memoirs of a Revolutionary, Mac Stiofáin wrote:
+On the other side of the negotiating table was Sean Mac Stiofáin, who was the Chief of Staff of the Provisional IRA at the time.

 “The time now came to pick our team of representatives for the crucial London meeting with Whitelaw.
 At this stage, it was the military situation that would be the main British preoccupation, and they would scarcely be interested in talking to any Republicans just yet apart from representatives of the military wing.
 Therefore I rejected a suggestion that our team should include a leading member of Sinn Fein.”

 In the same book, Mac Stiofáin also wrote:

 “It was decided that Dave O’Connell and I would represent the national leadership, together with Séamus Twomey.
 Also from Belfast there would be Gerry Adams and Ivor Bell.
 Martin McGuinness was to represent Derry.”

 Why was Gerry Adams at a meeting that did not include any Sinn Fein members?

 This was a meeting between Whitelaw and the Provisional IRA.